How to make an unattended Ubuntu Server Installation ISO with cloud-init

 Download ISO and Tools

 Since Ubuntu 18.04.4~18.04.5 doesn't support unattended installation, we have to use Ubuntu 18.04.3 as the original version.
 Note that this version is deprecated.
-Thus it can only be downloaded from Make sure what you download is a old-releases
+Thus it can only be downloaded from Make sure what you download is a old-releases site.non-live version, such as,

 1 | http://old-releases.ubuntu.com/releases/18.04.3/ubuntu-18.04.3-server-amd64.iso |